 The University of Tulsa University IACUC is composed of practicing scientists experienced in research involving animals, specialists in veterinary medicine, animal care technicians, non-scientists and lay representatives.
 The Committee meets at least once every six months and reviews all proposals for the use of animals, inspects animal facilities, serves to assure that live vertebrate animals used in research, teaching, and biological testing are used and cared for in an ethical and humane manner as prescribed in the:

-The University of Tulsa has an approved assurance on file with the Public Health Service and is registered as a research facility with the United States Department of Agriculture (USDA).
+The University of Tulsa has an approved assurance on file with the Public Health Service.

 Applications must be completed and submitted to the Office of Research and Sponsored Programs, McClure Hall.
 Questions regarding completing the application may be directed to Dr. Charles Brown, TU IACUC Chair at 918-631-3943 or Carmen Schaar-Walden, Coordinator of Research Compliance at 918-631-3310.